1. Home

 06.

-1. Change Your Thermostats Settings
+Change Your Thermostats Settings

 During winter months, the recommended thermostat settings for heating season are as follows:

-• Gas Furnace - Set your thermostat to 68°F when you are home and awake, and lower it to 63-65 °F when you are asleep or away.
+• Gas Furnace: Set your thermostat to 68°F when you are home and awake, and lower it to 63-65 °F when you are asleep or away.

-• Heat Pump - Set your thermostat to "Auto" mode and keep the temperature at 68°F when you are home and awake.
+• Heat Pump: Set your thermostat to "Auto" mode and keep the temperature at 68°F when you are home and awake.
 This will allow the system to switch between heating and cooling modes automatically as needed.

-2. Change Your Ceiling Fan Direction
+Change Your Ceiling Fan Direction

-Did you know that the direction your ceiling fan turns can make a difference in how comfortable your home feels?
+Did you know the direction your ceiling fan turns can make a difference in how comfortable your home feels?
 In the summer, ceiling fans should rotate counterclockwise to create a cooling breeze.

 As fall arrives and temperatures start to cool down, you should switch the direction of your ceiling fan blades to rotate clockwise.
-This will help push warm air near the ceiling back into the room, making it feel more comfortable and requiring less heat from your furnace or heat pump.
+This will push warm air near the ceiling back into the room, making it feel more comfortable and requiring less heat from your furnace or heat pump.

 Switching directions for pull chain ceiling fans is usually pretty simple — just look for a small switch near the base of the fan and flip it to the opposite direction.
 Meanwhile, many newer models of ceiling fans have a switch right on the remote control that allows you to change the direction of rotation.

-3. Change Your Furnace or Heat Pump Filters
+Change Your Furnace or Heat Pump Filters

 Dirty filters not only make your HVAC system work harder (and use more energy) but can also lead to poor indoor air quality.
-The Environmental Protection Agency (EPA) estimates that the air inside your home can be two to five times more polluted than the air outside.

 To help improve the quality of your indoor air and keep your HVAC system running smoothly, we recommend you replace your filters at least once every three months — or more often if you have pets or someone in your household who suffers from allergies or asthma.